The Hidden Exploitation of Italy's Migrant Workers

 Times Literary Supplement review

-The Week in Italy, by Jamie Mackay, writer and critic based in Florence, and author of The Invention of Sicily
+The Guardian's 'Top ten books about Sicily', by Jamie Mackay, writer and critic based in Florence, and author of The Invention of Sicily

 Newlines Magazine (US)